MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/create-role-center-headline.md

 ---
 # Create a Role Center Headline

-You can set up a Role Center to display a series of headlines that can provide the user with up-to-date information and insight into the business and daily work.
-For example, typical categories for headlines could include:
+You can set up a Role Center to display a series of headlines, where headlines appear one at a time for a predefined period of time.
+The headlines can provide users with up-to-date information and insight into the business and daily work.
+Typical categories of headlines could include:

 -   My performance
 -   My workday